-50. Effective precipitation (W_e), or the water in the soil horizon available for crop root uptake, will be estimated from total precipitation (W) utilizing the methodology presented in the USDA Technical Bulletin 1275.
+52. Effective precipitation ("We") is the amount of total precipitation held in the soil horizon available for crop root uptake.
+Effective precipitation will be estimated from total precipitation (W) utilizing the methodology presented in the USDA Technical Bulletin 1275.
 Ex.
 8000, Vol. IV, Appdx.
-AU3, AU3.
+AU3, AU8.
 Total precipitation (W) is provided by the USBR as part of its Pacific Northwest Cooperative Agricultural Network, i.e. AgriMet.
 Ex.
-8000, Vol. IV, Appdx.
-AU3.
-W_e derived from AgriMet based precipitation values are independent of crop type.
+8000, Vol. IV,